 A leader’s routine depends on the structure and the size of the organization.
 In small teams, they naturally do everything.
 In larger enterprises, hierarchy dictates a more specific division.
 Hence they engage in more strategic contributions and team direction than hands-on designing.

-But regardless of the output of their work, the way they think is universal.
+But regardless of the nature of their output, the way they think is universal.
 A leader understands the forces that transform the context in which they operate.
-When things change, they cause friction within the organization, product, and people.
+When things change, they cause friction in the organization, product, and between people.
 A familiar example is when you design with one set of assumptions, and over time, you add a bunch of new features.
 At some point, your original solution turns inadequate, and you must redesign it.
-Or when people leave the team, and suddenly someone else is overwhelmed with their work.
+Or when people leave the team, and suddenly someone else is overwhelmed with extra work.
 The leader must observe and prevent the friction from becoming too harmful.
 It’s a deliberate work on understanding and intervening in the ever-changing context.